 - thumb (n.)

-- Old English þuma, from Proto-Germanic *thumon- (cognates: Old Frisian thuma, Old Saxon, Old High German thumo, German Daumen, Dutch duim "thumb," Old Norse þumall "thumb of a glove"), literally "the stout or thick (finger)," from PIE *tum- "swell," from root *teue- (2) "to swell" (see thigh).
+- Old English þuma, from Proto-Germanic *thumon- (source also of Old Frisian thuma, Old Saxon, Old High German thumo, German Daumen, Dutch duim "thumb," Old Norse þumall "thumb of a glove"), literally "the stout or thick (finger)," from PIE *tum- "swell," from root *teue- (2) "to swell" (see thigh).
 For spelling with -b (attested from late 13c.), see limb.

 Phrase rule of thumb attested by 1680s (the thumb as a rough measure of an inch is attested from c.
 1500).
 To be under (someone's) thumb "be totally controlled by that person" is recorded from 1580s.
 Thumbs up (1887) and thumbs down (1906) were said to be from expressions of approval or the opposite in ancient amphitheaters, especially gladiator shows, where the gesture decided whether a defeated combatant was spared or slain.
 But the Roman gesture was merely one of hiding the thumb in the hand or extending it.
 Perhaps the modern gesture is from the usual coachmen's way of greeting while the hands are occupied with the reins.